ojaha065/simplePHPLoginSystem/README.md

 ### Setting up the database manually
 0. Have a MySQL database that you have access to.
 1. Create table `users` with five colums: `username` , `password` , `accessLevel` , `lastLogin` and `rememberMeToken`.
 Use a string data type like CHAR.
 I personally like to use VARCHAR.
-I would also add a auto incrementing id field but that is not strictly required.
+For the `lastLogin` I recommend INT(11).
+I would also add a auto incrementing id field as a primary key but that is not strictly required.
 2. Insert your database hostname, port, name and credentials into **/utils/credentials.php**.
 I recommend using a dedicated account with restricted permissions.

 #### Field lengths